spencercreer/StrongMind/README.md

   npm run test
 ```

-You can run tests for both the server and client with the following commands:
+You can run tests for the server and client individually with the following commands:

 - **To test the server**: